Improving communication with your patients and Staff is incredibly important to the process of making your medical practice as efficient as possible.

 They may struggle with being straightforward because it feels too ‘pointed.’

-But it’s really important to not only embrace straightforward communication yourself but to also encourage it amongst your team.
+But it’s really important to embrace straightforward communication and encourage it amongst your team.

-When people ‘beat about the bush,’ in a medical setting.
-Valuable information can fall through the cracks because it isn’t always clear exactly what’s being said.
+When people ‘beat about the bush,’ valuable information can fall through the cracks in a medical setting because it isn’t always clear exactly what’s being said.

-Therefore, achieving straightforward communication should be a primary priority amongst your team.
-And it should also be a staple of your own leadership communication style.
+Therefore, straightforward communication should be a primary priority among your team and a staple of your leadership communication style.

 2. Always Remain Respectful

-Once again, this is a communication tactic that you should use in leading by example.
-But it should also be cultivated among the members of your team and encouraged whenever anyone communicates with a patient.
+Once again, this is a communication tactic that you should use when leading by example.
+It should also be cultivated among your team members and encouraged whenever anyone communicates with a patient.

-Speaking in a straightforward manner, and getting right to the point, doesn’t mean that you need to leave respect at the door.
+Speaking straightforwardly and getting to the point doesn’t mean you must leave respect at the door.

 Making sure that you pointedly communicate the crucial details of patient care doesn’t mean that you have to do so in a disrespectful manner.

-Communication is going to be accomplished much more effectively when everyone feels respected in the environment.
+Communication will be accomplished much more effectively when everyone feels respected.

-Thus, maintaining respectful communication is really a staple part of making a medical practice work as well as possible.
+Thus, maintaining respectful communication is a staple of making a medical practice work as well as possible.

 3. Over-Communicate

-Thus, you should encourage a bit of over-communication.
-Not only with the staff members who deal directly with you.
-But also with the members of your staff who are going to communicate with each other and with patients about crucial patient care details.
+Thus, you should encourage some over-communication, not only with the staff members who deal directly with you but also with the members of your staff who will communicate with each other and patients about crucial patient care details.

-In other words, if everyone over-communicates just a little bit.
-You’ll probably end up communicating more valuable information with each other—and thus, providing a better level of patient care.
+If everyone overcommunicates just a little bit, you’ll probably communicate more valuable information with each other, thus providing better patient care.

 4. Take Care Of Yourself